BFI Flare 2021: Short Films are free of charge until 28 March 2021 on BFI Player.

-I remember my grandma talking at length about her days in the Women’s Land Army during World War Two.
-She spoke with such passion, excitement, and pride at the work she undertook and her responsibility, a hidden sense of liberation, equality and purpose surrounding each story.
-The shackles of a male-dominated world suddenly shattered as women took the lead.
-These years would undoubtedly further women’s equality as the War came to an end.
-But for those women who found love in the arms of another woman, the shackles were harder to break—many returning to their husbands as War came to an end.
-Directed by Jamie Weston, with a sublime score from Jon Mills, WINGS is a stunning short film exploring a love lost and refound.
-Every one of its scenes beautifully crafted as two souls find peace in the most unlikely location.
+As a teenager, I remember talking with my Nan about her days in the Women’s Land Army during World War Two.
+She spoke with passion, excitement, and pride at her work and her responsibility to keep the country moving.
+Through the twinkle in her eye, I saw the shackles of a male-dominated world shattered.
+But for the women who found love in the arms of another woman during those years, the shackles of discrimination were harder to break, with many returning to their husbands as the War ended.
+Directed by Jamie Weston, with a sublime score from Jon Mills, WINGS is a stunning short exploring a love found, lost and refound in older age.

 The Night Train (2020)

-Just for a moment, try to imagine a world where love, sex and human connection was free from social, political and religious control.
-Our concepts of love, attraction and connection born from our own feelings, emotions, likes and dislikes.
-In this world, gender and sexuality would surely be irrelevant, right?
-Well, whatever your thoughts and opinions may be, Varsha Panikar and Saad Nawab’s BODIES OF DESIRE is a stunning poetic reflection of a world without barriers and bias.
-Their short Indian film merging words with flesh and music as they ask us all to consider a world of genderless intimacy.
+Imagine a world where love, sex and human connection were free from social, political and religious control.
+What if our concepts of love, attraction and connection were born from our own feelings, emotions, likes and dislikes?
+Would notions of gender and sexuality be irrelevant?
+Varsha Panikar and Saad Nawab’s BODIES OF DESIRE is a poetic exploration of a world without barriers and bias, merging words with flesh and music as they ask us all to consider a world of genderless intimacy.

 Escaping the Fragile Planet (2019)

-Themes of isolation and identity take a darker turn in our final film, Omer Sterenberg’s LISTENING IN (HaMaazin).
-Here, a young Israeli intelligence officer finds himself tasked with spying on a Palestinian man’s phone calls.
-However, the young officer soon discovers that the Palestinian man is engaged in a secret affair with another man.
-His passionate phone conversations laced with desire, fear and apprehension.
-However, as the young officer continues to listen, his own desires bubble to the surface; desires kept locked away.
-LISTENING IN is a sharp, bold and urgent exploration of hidden desire, fear and the similarities that sit behind universal experiences of LGBTQ+ life.
-At the same time asking us to explore the interface between politics, privacy, freedom and oppression in both our internal and external worlds.
+Finally, themes of isolation and identity take a darker turn in Omer Sterenberg’s LISTENING IN (HaMaazin).
+Here, a young Israeli intelligence officer finds himself tasked with spying on the phone calls of a Palestinian man.
+However, the young officer soon discovers that the Palestinian man is engaged in a secret affair with another man, his passionate conversations laced with desire, fear and apprehension.
+As the young officer continues to listen, his own desires bubble to the surface desires long ago locked away.
+LISTENING IN is a bold and urgent exploration of hidden desire, fear and the universal experiences of LGBTQ+ life that transcend religion or race.

 Listening In (HaMaazin) 2020

-You may also like Boys Feels – High Tide and The Male Gaze – Hide and Seek
+You may also like Boys Feels – High Tide and The Male Gaze – Hide and Seek, BFI Flare Shorts 2022